Pinnawala elephant orphanage ethical review and abuse [shall I go]

 You can see it on a map here.

-I arrived to Pinnawala by private transportation, which is probably the easiest solution.
-The alternative is to take a train to the Rambukkana station and a tuk tuk from there on (just few dollars).
+I arrived at Pinnawala by private transportation, which is probably the easiest solution.
+The alternative is to take a train to the Rambukkana station and a tuk-tuk from there on (just a few dollars).

 My visit in Pinnawala was guided by the curator and the elephants’ doctor.
 I did, however, more homework investigating through the internet and contacting some zoos.
 Here below some of the most relevant references:

 - The wikipedia page (always a good start)